20 Years Paranoid

-20 Years Paranoid was a concert tour by American-Scottish alternative rock group Garbage, to mark the twentieth anniversary of their second album Version 2.0.
+20 Years Paranoid was a concert tour by American alternative rock group Garbage, to mark the twentieth anniversary of their second album Version 2.0.
 The title also references the album's second single "I Think I'm Paranoid", and the promotional poster is redolent of the album's orange jacket artwork.
 The tour was preceded in June by a special 20th anniversary edition of Version 2.0, which was re-mastered in late 2017.
 Garbage will perform the album in its entirety as well as all the B-sides recorded and released during the album's promotional cycle spanning the years 1998–2000.

 Tour announcement

 The commemorative tour was initially announced in September 2017 with a single headline show confirmed in London.
 Further European dates, including a "homecoming" concerts in Glasgow and Edinburgh, and a show at Paris Bataclan, were announced the following February.
 Before the first shows were announced, Shirley Manson told Variety in mid 2017 that "We’re thinking of doing a Version 2.0 anniversary tour [to mark the album’s 20th anniversary] with all of the album tracks and B-sides, so there will be a lot of songs that we have not even played before that we’ll be trying next year."
 North American dates were announced in April, with Mexican shows following in July.

 Upon the announcement of the tour, Shirley Manson stated: "Version 2.0 was a very significant record for us and we know our fans feel the same way about it too.
 This should be a very special night for us all".
 Manson later told Hot Press: "Revisiting the b-sides has been interesting because some of them were literally written in an afternoon and then forgotten about until now.
 One of them, 'Lick the Pavement' is this un-thought out, un-tampered with burst of energy.
 There's also a version of Big Star’s 'Thirteen', which Alex Chilton said was his favourite cover of any of his songs.
 It's not a pat on the head... it's a fucking medal with a garland of flowers beneath it.
 I mean, Big Star... it doesn't get any cooler than that!"

 Garbage preempted the tour with a short set at the Electric Picnic festival in Republic of Ireland on Sunday 2 September.
 The band preceded Nile Rodgers & Chic, George Ezra, Picture This and The Prodigy.
 The tour was also supplemented by two festival shows in North America: CalJam in San Bernardino, CA preceding Tenacious D, Iggy Pop with Post Pop Depression and Foo Fighters, and ended their run at the Mother of All Rock Festival in Monterrey, Mexico, preceding Sammy Hagar, Whitesnake and Guns N' Roses.